AND WE ALL FALL DOWN - TRUE STORIES OF A TRUE GHOST TOWN

 “Victorio’s War” ended on October 14, 1880.
 On the night of the 13th, a Mexican Army unit under the command of Col. Joaquín Terrazas attacked Victorio’s band at Tres Castillos.
 Victorio and most of the warriors (approximately 80) in his group were killed that night and during the next day.
 Sixty-eight children and women were captured and sold into slavery.
 (There are claims that Victorio took his own life rather than surrender.)

 George Daly, the mining superintendent at what is now Lake Valley, a number of miners from Lake Valley, and a detachment of Buffalo Soldiers (Companies B & H of the 9th Calvary) under the command of Lieutenant George Washington Smith went in pursuit of Nana’s band.
 On August 19, about ten miles west of Lake Valley, the Americans were ambushed in Gavilan Canyon.
 Daly, Smith, a least four soldiers, and several miners were killed.
-When Smith was killed, Sergeant Brent Woods (photo right) took charge of his unit and eventually led the Anglo force to safety despite being wounded in the arm.
+When Smith was killed, Sergeant Brent Woods (photo left) took charge of his unit and eventually led the Anglo force to safety despite being wounded in the arm.
 For his actions in the six-hour battle, Woods would later become one of 18 Black Americans to receive the Congressional Medal of Honor during the Indian Wars.
 (See also A Tale of Two Canyons by Mark B. Thompson, III on the Hillsboro Historical Society Blog Site.)

 There was a lot going on in the area at that time.
 For action only a few days earlier at the Battle of Fort Tularosa, New Mexico, other Buffalo Soldiers also received the Congressional Medal of Honor - Sergeant George Jordan, Sergeant Thomas Shaw, Private Augustus Walley, and First Sergeant Moses Williams.
 Of the 426 Congressional Medal of Honor medals award for action in the Indian Campaigns, 18 were awarded to black men, 14 were Buffalo Soldiers and 4 were US Army Scouts from the Seminole Tribe.
 Eight of the Medals of Honor awarded to black men during the Indian Wars were awarded to Buffalo Soldiers of the 9th Calvary for action in southwestern New Mexico.